Pinsu6/BlogSite/README.md

 Users can send messages directly to the admin through a contact form, enabling seamless communication.
 Technologies Used
-ASP.NET MVC
+ASP.NET
-C#
-Entity Framework
+ADO.NET for database interaction
 SQL Server
 HTML/CSS
 Bootstrap for responsive design